8 Common Cyber Attack Vectors & How to Avoid Them

 Brute Force Attack

-This is a relentless attack based on trial and error where the hacker attempts to determine passwords or access encrypted data.
-Similar to the thief who is attempting to crack a safe, the brute force attack tries numerous different combinations until one finally works.
-Brute force works across all attack vectors described above; including password attacks, breaking weak encryption etc., so it is not technically an attack vector on its own.
+This is a relentless attack based on trial and error in which the hacker attempts to determine passwords or access encrypted data.
+Like the thief attempting to crack a safe, the brute force attack tries numerous combinations until one finally works.
+Brute force works across all attack vectors described above, including password attacks, breaking weak encryption, etc., so it is not technically an attack vector.

 DDoS

 Distributed Denial of Service (DDoS) is a cyberattack against a network resource (e.g., server, website) by numerous compromised computer systems.
 The network resource is flooded with extraneous messages, which causes the target to slow down and/or crash, making it inaccessible to authorized users and systems.
-A DDoS attack normally occurs due to multiple systems being compromised.
-A potential mitigation method for this is to use CDNs, reverse proxies, HA proxies, etc. that put layers of defense in between systems serving content and clients requesting content.
+A DDoS attack typically occurs when multiple systems are compromised.
+A potential mitigation method for this is to use CDNs, reverse proxies, HA proxies, etc., that put layers of defense between systems serving content and clients requesting content.

 Conclusion

-The ultimate goal of adversaries and malicious insiders is to access your high value devices, apps, and data.
+Adversaries and malicious insiders aim to access your high-value devices, apps, and data.
 Left unsecured, devices and users with access to sensitive apps, data, and networks will pose a significant risk to your enterprise.

-To stay ahead of the bad guys, you need to start by understanding your vulnerabilities, knowing the many ways your defenses can be breached, and then putting in place the protections needed to maintain a secure, resilient cybersecurity posture.
-Keeping the attack surface as small as possible should be considered a basic security measure, and is key to maintaining a strong security posture.
-Also managing trust relationships can help you limit or eliminate the impact or damage an attacker can inflict.
+Keeping the attack surface as small as possible should be considered a basic security measure and is key to maintaining a strong security posture.
+Also, managing trust relationships can help you limit or eliminate the impact or damage an attacker can inflict.

 What are common attack vectors?